hoangsetup/n8n-nodes-chatwork/README.md

 Most operations are straightforward and map directly to ChatWork API endpoints.

 Notes:
-- Some ChatWork endpoints (for example, sending messages or uploading files) require `multipart/form-data`.
-This node handles the required headers automatically.
 - Boolean options such as *Create download URL* control optional API query parameters.
-- When sending messages, the message body is automatically mapped to the API request body.

 If you are new to n8n, see the [Try it out](https://docs.n8n.io/try-it-out/) guide to get started.